elegant-scipy/elegant-scipy/markdown/preface.markdown

 The community lives because people are willing to share their code and improve existing code.
 Beyond any altruistic reasons for contributing, there are some very practical personal benefits.
 By engaging with the community you will become a better coder.
-Any code you contribute will generally be reviewed by others and you will receive feedback.
+Any code you contribute will be reviewed by others and you will receive feedback.
 As a side effect, you will learn how to use Git and GitHub, which are very useful tools for maintaining and sharing your own code.
-You may even find interacting with the SciPy community provides you with a broader scientific network, and surprising career opportunities.
+You may even find that interacting with the SciPy community provides you with a broader scientific network, and surprising career opportunities.

 Later in Elegant SciPy we will show you how to contribute your new skills to the GitHub-hosted projects that comprise most of the scientific Python ecosystem.
 In the meantime we want you to start thinking about being more than just a SciPy user.